marcsgil/SpatialLightModulator.jl/README.md

 Update the hologram displayed on the SLM.
 `data` is a 2D matrix of `UInt8` values representing the hologram.
 The size of `data` must match the size of the SLM window.
+Sleep for `sleep_time` seconds after updating the hologram.
+This is useful to give the SLM time to update the hologram.

 ### `close`